 So, as the sands of time pass us by… as the present slowly but surely becomes the past – as we train today and pass on the art to the future masters that today perhaps wear a humble white belt – we must never divorce ourselves from the two assumptions of our beloved martial art.
 If we maintain these assumptions and train with two resultant principles of kanzen and ju – Jukido Jujitsu will evolve forward, forever strong, in the right direction.

-I’ve always said that traditional throwing of jujitsu / judo, aside from the damage it induces and the psychological disorientation, is the best instant “guard pass” there is.
+I’ve always said that traditional throwing techniques of jujitsu / judo, aside from the damage it induces and the psychological disorientation, is the best instant “guard pass” there is!
 That isn’t a coincidence!

-Modern sports based grappling, mainly in BJJ, as a sporting game has evolved MASSIVE series of systems and subsystems designed to “pass the guard” of the opponent.
-Against a competent grappler “passing the guard,” or getting past someone’s legs when you are facing their legs/feet or entangled by them, is task that requires serious skill if you are going to do it in the head-on direct sense.
+Modern sports based grappling, mainly in Brazilian Jiu-Jitsu (BJJ), as a sporting contest has evolved a MASSIVE series of systems and subsystems designed to “pass the guard” of the opponent.
+Against a competent grappler “passing the guard,” (getting past someone’s legs when you are facing their legs/feet or entangled by them) is task that requires serious skill if you are going to do it in the most direct sense.
 Legs are powerful!
 Whether it is in sportive contest or a true fight situation, one must approach cautiously and with skill.

-Although the Japanese art of jujutsu ( as is evident in pre-WW2 era judo) has ALWAYS had a set of skills and strategies for passing the guard in the head-on sense, it is undeniable that the BJJ style of jujutsu pays more dedicated time and effort into developing this hyper-specialized skill more than any other grappling oriented style.
+Although the Japanese art of jujitsu, as is quite evident in pre-World War 2 era judo, has ALWAYS had a set of skills and strategies for passing the guard in the head on sensei, it is undeniable that the BJJ style of jujutsu pays more dedicated time and effort into developing this hyper-specialized skill more than any other grappling oriented style.
 Why might that be?

 The downside is that throwing skills take a long time to develop.
 Some Japanese judo sensei have been known to say, “Six years nage-waza, 6 months newaza.”
-The idea is that it takes a very long time to become a competent thrower.
-It is a long investment of time and effort…but like most long term investments, it is well worth it.
-Especially when one considers real self-defense and not “mat contests” where one can take minutes of time trying to get “past the guard.”
+The idea is that it takes considerable time to become a competent thrower.
+It is a long investment of time and effort but like most long term investing strategies, it is well worth it in the end.
+Especially when one considers real self-defense, as opposed to sparring contests where one can take minutes of time trying to get past the guard, throwing becomes a truly high value skill on multiple fronts.

-That same time by the way is just transferred from throwing (or the “instant guard pass) to learning a massive array of skills in order to pass the guard of a skilled opponent.
-BJJ is an art that happens on the ground…and if you don’t know how to throw…what ends up happening most of the time is people simply tackle their opponents with poor versions of wrestling single and double leg takedowns (assuming they even start standing and not on their knees).
-If those takedowns work, you still end up between the person’s legs on the ground…and thus “passing the guard” becomes a highly important skill and hyper-specialization begins to happen.
+The argument that it takes too long to learn to throw properly is a bit weak as well.
+While it isn’t false, that same amount of time is just transferred from throwing (the “instant guard pass) to learning a massive array of skills and strategies to pass the guard of a skilled opponent.
+If one doesn’t know how to throw properly what ends up happening most of the time is people simply tackle their opponents with poor versions of wrestling single and double leg takedowns (assuming they even start standing and not on their knees).
+If those takedowns work, you still end up between the person’s legs on the ground…and thus “passing the guard” becomes a highly necessary skill, hyper-specialization begins to happen, and that skill becomes to over-inflate in its importance.

-Again, passing the guard in the head-on sense is a real skill and has always exists in Japanese jujitsu and judo, but throwing has been the classical answer, especially those that still maintain combative roots.
+Again, passing the guard in the head-on sense is a real skill and has always existed in the Japanese art of jujitsu and judo, but throwing has been the timeless classical answer for not needing to become hyper-focused in this area.
+Throwing is was the classic answer and it remains so for those that still maintain a self-defense orientation in training.

-Funnily enough, sometimes people say – “you should learn judo for throws and bjj for ground work.”
+Funnily enough, sometimes people say – “you should learn judo for throws and BJJ for ground work.
+It would be awesome to have both put together.”
 It is almost like throwing (nage-waza) and groundwork (newaza) attacks should fit together as a whole…OH YEAH…they originally did and still do!
 Classically, this was always true!
 It is the development of lopsided emphasis on particular sporting contest rules of one style or the other that separates what was once a complete and LOGICAL whole.

-Credit to those who have never separated the art into pieces and endeavor to not just have the independent skills but have a sense of how they logically fit together.
+Credit to those who have never separated the art into pieces and endeavor to not just have the independent skills but have a sense of why and how they logically fit together.

 In the world of Japanese martial arts, particularly judo & jujutsu, one often hears the terms katame-waza (grappling techniques) and newaza (ground fighting) used interchangeably.
 Even the best teachers do this and for ease of class instruction it is almost always permissible.
 Because of this, however, occasionally students ask, “What is the difference between katame-waza & newaza?
 Are they two terms referring to the same thing?”